Copa Tejas: Division 2

-Cup Scoring
+Cup rule

-The Division 1 and Division 2 Copa Tejas format is similar to the Cascadia Cup.
+The Division 1 and Division 2 Copa Tejas format is similar to the Cascadia Cup, although in the Copa Tejas uneven numbers of games can be played - points from all games between the teams count toward the total.
 Points are earned during the regular season: three for a victory, one for a draw, and no points for a loss.
 The team that accumulates the most points during the regular USL season, excluding possible U.S. Open Cup match ups and league playoffs, will be awarded the trophy at the conclusion of the league season, and will keep it and bragging rights for a year.
 If a tiebreaker is necessary, it will be determined from goal differential and other criteria.

 The winner each year is decided by these criteria, in order: